mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 * The Page will be hosted and avilable for [live demo](https://test.ifleon.com/)
 * Sometimes the Live Demo won't work properly.
 In that case try to open in incognito tab.
 This will fix the problem.

+## 🙋 Discussions

+Do you have questions, ideas or any request related to Vuemmerce?
+Start a <a href="https://github.com/">discussion here</a>.